JustalK/PORNHUB-API/README.md

 ### Note

 - The version of ava is limited to 2.4.0 because the ESM is not yet compatible on ava 3.
+I am waiting to upgrade.
-- If pornhub is blocked in your country, the API will not work.
-Keep that in mind.
+- If pornhub is blocked in your country, the API will obviously not work.
+You will need a proxy.
+- Pornhub block the srapper from time to time, I have not found a solution yet.

 ## License